udexon/Usegrammer/Phos_BTOSG.md

 Figure 2
 <img src="https://github.com/udexon/Usegrammer/blob/master/Usegrammer/Car5.png" width=600>

-Our primary goal is to create a text input window in the application, where user (programmer) (hence "Usegrammer) can enter commands in Phoscript (Forth like Reverse Polish Notation), to ___FULLY CONTROL and MANIPULATE___ all objects and elements of the application (program), much like how a Unix shell is able to control and manipulate all elements in the operating system.
+Our primary goal is to create a text input window in the application, where user (programmer) (hence "Usegrammer") can enter commands in Phoscript (Forth like Reverse Polish Notation), to ___FULLY CONTROL and MANIPULATE___ all objects and elements of the application (program), much like how a Unix shell is able to control and manipulate all elements in the operating system.

 The modifications to `car.cpp` so far aim to verify if BTOSG code structure is flexible and robust enough to create a new object easily.
 Subsequemtly we will introduce Phoscript constructs like those available in ODE example and other articles in Phoscript Tutorials, to achieve a fully functional programmable shell within the program itself.